molgenis/molgenis_apps-legacy/modules/compute/protocols/imputation/imputation_manual.md

 | projectname | directory | directory | beagle/mach/impute2 | b36/b37 | chromosome number | TRUE/FALSE |

 The columns explained:
-* project: the project name of your analysis
+* project: the project name of your analysis.
+Type: string
-* studyInputDir: the directory containing the study data split per chrosome in the PED/MAP format as explained in chapter 3
+* studyInputDir: the directory containing the study data split per chrosome in the PED/MAP format as explained in chapter 3.
+Type: string
-* prePhasingResultDir: the output directory for the pre-phasing result
+* prePhasingResultDir: the output directory for the pre-phasing result.
+Type: string
-* imputationPipeline: the pipeline to use, this can be one of the three described in this document
+* imputationPipeline: the pipeline to use, this can be one of the three described in this document.
+Type: beagle/minimac/impute2
-* genomeBuild: the genome build to use. **Please make sure your study and referencedata are on the same genome build**
+* genomeBuild: the genome build to use.
+Type: boolean, b36/b37 **Please make sure your study and referencedata are on the same genome build**
-* chr: the chromosome to run the analysis on
+* chr: the chromosome to run the analysis on.
+Type: integer
-* autostart: the value in this column specifies if the subsequent analysis steps in the minimac pipeline should be started/submitted automatically. **Note: This only works if in your cluster setup submission from nodes is allowed.**
+* autostart: the value in this column specifies if the subsequent analysis steps in the minimac pipeline should be started/submitted automatically.
+Type: TRUE/FALSE **Note: This only works if in your cluster setup submission from nodes is allowed.**

 ####8.3 Running an analysis
 The minimacV2 pipeline consists of three parts.
 The first one aligns all alleles to the reference genome and performs quality control using ImputationTool [^7], chunks the study data in a user specified number of samples and splits the chromosome in chunks by splitting on a specified number of SNPs.
 This extensive chunking is needed to parallelize the analysis, leading to a total analysis time of approximately 10 hours per chunk of 2000 SNPs and 500 samples.
 The second step phases the data using MaCH [^6].
 The phasing only has to be done once for a specific study.
-The last step consist of imputing the phased data and concatenate the results into output files per chromosome.
-Since the phasing is independant of the referencepanel one only has to run the third step again when imputing with a different referencepanel.
+The last step consist of imputing the phased data and concatenates the results per chromosome.
+Since the phasing is independant of the reference panel one only has to run the third step again when imputing with a different reference panel.

 #####Step 1: preparing & QCing the study data
 After preparing the study PED/MAP files as described in chapter 3 and preparing the reference data as described in chapter 4 one needs to change the following parameter values in the `parametersMinimac.csv`: